Lorenzo Marini: Biography

 After obtaining his degree in architecture in Venice in 1980, Marini worked with a number of Italian advertising agencies: Ogilvy, Leo Burnett, Canard and Gruppo Armando Testa.
 In 1997 in Milan he founded Lorenzo Marini & Associati, an agency with branches in Milan and Turin and which in 2010 opened an office in New York.

 In his career as an art director, Marini has received over 500 awards in Italy and internationally, including the Lion d’Or at the Cannes International Advertising Festival for his campaign for Agnesi pasta in 1985.
 A multidisciplinary artist, over the years Marini has made inroads in many branches of the arts: drawing cartoons, directing, painting and particularly writing, with the publication of several works of non-fiction and two novels, one of which has been translated into English.

 For Italy’s RAI 2 radio station, he has presented “Il giorno della marmotta” (“Groundhog Day”), a program about creativity, together with Dario Vergassola.

 Marini’s art career was mentored by Emilio Vedova, after completing his degree in architecture from the University of Venice.
 Only in 2010 did Marini begin exhibiting his artworks to the public.
 The first exhibitions were held in New York and Miami, and he also participated at Art Basel Miami.
-In 2016 at the Palazzo della Permanente in Milan he unveiled “Type Art”, a movement of which Marini is the founder and which in 2017 he exhibited at the 57th Biennale Arte in Venice (at the Armenia Pavilion).
+In 2016 at the Palazzo della Permanente in Milan he unveiled “Type Art”, a movement of which Marini is the founder and which in 2017 led him to exhibit at the 57th Biennale Arte in Venice (at the Armenia Pavilion).

-In 2017 Marini was conferred with the Pubblicità nell'Arte award, an award introduced at the 11th NC Awards[13].
+In 2017 Marini was conferred with the Pubblicità nell'Arte award, an award introduced at the 11th NC Awards.

-Marini has created the logo and branding for Lavazza Espression, Galleria Borghese, Conai, Lux Vide, Fastweb, Novamont, Spuma Di Sciampagna, Eicma, Oltremare, Faac, Agnesi, and Zucchi[14].
+Marini has created the logo and branding for Lavazza Espression, Galleria Borghese, Conai, Lux Vide, Fastweb, Novamont, Spuma Di Sciampagna, Eicma, Oltremare, Faac, Agnesi, and Zucchi.